 8 Wedding Ceremony Ideas You Can't-Miss

 Host cocktails before the ceremony

-Go nontraditional with your walk by walking down the aisle with your partner
+Go nontraditional with your walk by walking down the aisle alone or with your partner

 Ask your best friend to officiate the ceremony